-Best Shooters for PS4 in 2022
+Best shooters on PS4 2023: Amazing FPS and third-person shooters for PlayStation 4

-(Pocket-lint) - Shooters are simply enormously popular, and with good reason - they provide action-packed spectacles for gamers to enjoy, whether they use an over-the-shoulder perspective or a first-person viewpoint, and often tell interesting stories while they do so.
+Shooters are simply enormously popular, and with good reason - they provide action-packed spectacles for gamers to enjoy, whether they use an over-the-shoulder perspective or a first-person viewpoint, and often they tell interesting stories while doing so.

-The PS4 has seen countless shooters release over the course of its lifespan, and more continue to come out all the time, but we've whittled them down to a shortlist of the very best for you.
+The PS4 has seen countless shooters release over the course of its lifespan, and more continue to come out all the time, but we've whittled them down to a shortlist of the very best ones.
 If you want to try out a bit of bombastic gunfire, here are some superb options for you.

 What are the best shooter games for PS4?